psau-edu-sa/se3131-article-iRuzx/README.md

-# A research about why we using mathmatics in SE :
+# A research about why we using mathematics in SE :
 **I was wondering why we using Mathmatics in Software Engineering so i made this research.**

 # Part 1